 7. Persian Handicrafts

-You also might be interested in handmade Persian espadrilles which are highly comfortable for a walk-in in the summertime.
+You also might be interested in handmade Persian espadrilles which are highly comfortable for a walk in summertime.
 If you’re not into clothing, then you can choose some home furnishing such as pillow covers for your couches, or enamel work plates, hand-painted vases and ceramics, tea sets or other decorative items that would remind you of Iran.
+Traveling to Iran is truly a rewarding journey for you .we would welcome any inquiry you may have about traveling to Iran, please do not hesitate to contact us at firstname.lastname@example.org.